 - Turn skillet off.

 - Sprinkle the bottom inside of each ring, on the bottom of the skillet with a little corn meal, if using.
-Add 1/4 cup (for 10) or 1/4 cup + 1 Tablespoon (for 8) batter to the middle of each ring and by using the back of your fingers, dipped in filtered water, distribute the dough so that it touches the rings on all sides.
+Add batter to the middle of each ring and by using the back of your fingers, dipped in filtered water, distribute the dough so that it touches the rings on all sides.
 I find that using a back and forth motion is best in creating a leveled top.
 Then I use my finger tips on the edges.
 Don't be afraid you will wet the batter too much, it will all be absorbed.
 Dust the top with additional corn meal and press lightly into dough.
+(My skillet only fits 8 rings, so I usually cook the other 2 in a frying pan.)

 - Cover skillet and allow to rise for about 35-40 minutes.
 They should reach the tops of the rings, some a little over, some a little under.